samsuh/2026-journal/README.md

 # 2026-journal

+## 1/27/26
+For flash cards I have the letters down, but still mess up on the number of flats and sharps.
+I think it's easier to memorize the wheel.
+Noticed that it's BEADGCF counterclockwise twice, ones for the flats, and again for the sharps.
+C-F-Bb-Eb-Ab-Db-Gb-Cb(B), where the Bb-Eb pattern starts with Bb having 2 flats, Eb having 3 flats, etc. then it goes to sharps starting at B having 5 sharps going down the number of sharps.
+BEADGC, where B has 5 sharps, E has 4 sharps, A has 3 sharps, D has 2 sharps, etc.

 ## 1/26/26
 Personal realization is that i am too quick to offer advice, often unsolicited.
 I dont know why i do it.
 Sometimes it's helpful and well received, and other times it's not.